LobaDK/QuantumKat_discordbot/README.md

 `Activity` is anything that requires or uses a loop, and also limited to the bot owner.
 `Tunnel` is background code for handling exceptions, or listening to specific actions.
 `Control` is anything used to control either the bot, or manage the users in the server, and is a mix of bot-owner, server-owner and admin/mod-limited commands.
 `Chat` Is used to chat with the bot via OpenAI/ChatGPT and manage it's chat history.
+`Auth` Is used to authenticate the bot with the server it is in.
+Without being authenticated (Approved) by the owner, all commands in that server will fail with an appropriate message.

 # Features